In the Spirit of the Sunday Confessional, I have one to make…

 While I’m always on the lookout for something interesting, my favorites are the Clover Soft Touch (The ones on the far left and right).

 A good yarn is at the epicenter of any project.
-Just as a good hook or needle makes a world of difference, of course, so does the yarn.
+Just as a good hook or needle makes a world of difference, so does the yarn.
 From type of fiber, to weight, to brand, it runs the gamut from super cheap to stunningly expensive.*** The choices can make one dizzy.

-For practice, however, I would choose an inexpensive worsted weight cotton or cotton blend in a solid color.
-Stay away from multicolors, dark colors, and novelty yarns and yarn that splits or comes apart easily as these make if difficult to see your stitches and are harder for beginners to work with.
+For practice, however, I would choose inexpensive worsted weight cotton or cotton blend in a solid color.
+Stay away from multicolors, dark colors, and novelty yarns and yarn that splits or comes apart easily as these make it difficult to see your stitches and are harder for beginners to work with.